-Right clicking over the envelopes button (by default labelled trim) in the TCP produces a menu which includes the following:
+Right clicking over the envelopes Trim button in the TCP produces a menu which includes the following:

-- A list of all available envelopes for this track (standard track and send parameters plus any FX parameters).
+- A list of all available envelopes (track and send parameters plus any FX parameters).
 Choose one of these to change the envelope displayed in this lane. - Various show/hide/remove envelope options. - A list of automation modes: this is one way to change a track's automation mode.

-18.18 Managing and Manipulating Envelopes
+18.20 Managing and Manipulating Envelopes

 The Envelope Point and Envelope Segment right-click context menus both contain commands and options that are there to help you manage and manipulate your envelopes.
 Which of these two menus will appear depends on whether your mouse is hovering over an actual point or over a segment when the right button is clicked.

-In the table below, those commands which are on the Envelope Point menu only are indicated by (P).
+In the table below, those commands which are on the Envelope Point menu only are indicated by (\mathbf{P}) .